KxSystems/docs/docs/wp/data-loaders/index.md

 For use cases where real-time feeds are unfeasible (due to cost, technical limitations or time), this style of batch ingestion framework is a great solution which can handle and scale to ever increasing data volumes.
 The need to ingest batch data as fast as possible due to reporting, regulatory obligations, post-trade requirements or other business needs means kdb+ is perfectly suited for the task.

 In this paper we discussed batch processing and use cases where it may be most appropriate: high volumes and throughput, large number of files, hardware constraints.
-We then described a proposed mass ingestion framework using kdb+, discussing the technical aspects of the framework such as the number of slaves to utilize, maintaining sym file integrity and task allocation.
+We then described a proposed mass ingestion framework using kdb+, discussing the technical aspects of the framework such as the number of workers to utilize, maintaining sym file integrity and task allocation.
 Finally, we went through an example ingestion scenario and concluded by outlining the benefits of the framework.

 :fontawesome-brands-github:
 [kxcontrib/massIngestionDataloader](https://github.com/kxcontrib/massIngestionDataloader)